 A comparative study of the efficacy of teacher and peer online written corrective feedback on ِِِEFL learners' writing ability

-The present study explored different aspects of online teacher and peer feedback.
-The effects of the different online and conventional types of feedback on the students’ writing ability, the types (content/ form) of the feedback that students provided, the accuracy of the comments, as well as the patterns of incorporating comments.
+The present study compared online teacher and peer feedback with respect to feedback type and the effect they have on EFL learners’ writing ability.
+As regards the feedback type, the study explored the focus of teacher and peer feedback (content/ form), the accuracy of the comments they provided, as well as the patterns of incorporating comments by the students.
 The participants of the present study were 60 students participating in three intact classes, majoring in English language Literature and TEFL.
-The students in one of the groups received online teacher feedback.
-The students of two other groups were provided with peer response; in one of the peer response classes, the feedback was exchanged through the conventional paper- and-pencil format, while in the other class, the students swapped comments through a website.
-The required data was collected by 3 the students’ texts, written during the semester and a semi-structured interview.
+The students in one of the groups received online teacher feedback, while the other groups received peer feedback; in one of the peer response classes, the feedback was exchanged through the conventional paper- and-pencil format, while in the other class, the students swapped comments through a website.
+The required data was collected through the students’ essays, written during an academic semester, and a semi-structured interview.
 In the present study, seven queries were raised and attempted to be answered.
 At first, the study checked the effect of different online and conventional feedback methods on the students’ writing ability in the short and long run.
-The results indicated that the students in the experimental groups outperformed those in the conventional peer feedback group in the immediate and delayed post-tests, while it was not the case in the short run.
-This implied that online peer and teacher feedback might not show their impact on the improvement of students writing in the short run and any changes in the students’ writing ability would happen in the course of time, at least one semester (around more than four months) after the experiment has terminated.
+The results indicated that the students in the experimental groups outperformed those in the conventional peer feedback group in the long run (in immediate and delayed post-tests), while no difference was observed between the two groups on their immediate posttests (in the short run).

-The study also investigated whether the low-level students in different online and conventional feedback group would improve their writing equally.
-The findings indicated the superiority of the online courses in helping the low-level students.
-The students in online groups used internet to increase their on-task interactions; the students also took advantage of online resources.
-The students in online groups were found to use others’ texts as models.
+The findings of the study also indicated the superiority of the online courses in helping the students with lower levels of English proficiency to improve their writing ability.
+The results showed that the students in the online groups (both teacher and peer) used internet to increase their on-task interactions; they also took advantage of online resources, like dictionaries.
+The students in the online groups were found to use the resource texts found on the internet as models.
 They also reflected on their writings, and could check their progress more easily.
-They also stated that they were less anxious while challenging the comments of their peer or the instructor.
+They stated that they were less anxious while challenging the comments of their peer or the instructor.

 The fourth research question tapped the accuracy of the students’ comments in the online and conventional groups.
 The findings showed that the online medium was successful in reducing the number of miscorrections.
 The students in the online peer feedback group gave significantly more sound comments, and significantly fewer inaccurate comments than their counterparts in the conventional group did.